joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ### Lack of Control Flow Synthesis

-The biggest issue, in my view, **is that the abstraction boundary is a mismatch for many of the designs people use HLS for**.
+The biggest issue, in my view, **is that the abstraction provided by XLS is not what hardware designers use HLS for**.
 Traditional HLS[^1] has a clear advantage over RTL because it supports control-flow synthesis.
-Automating this process removes a major burden, since debugging control flow is where hardware designers spend a large portion of their time.
+Automating this process removes a major burden, since debugging control flow is where most of the design verification time is spent.

 XLS, however, does not support control-flow synthesis, which is the key selling point of HLS.
-Without it, implementing anything with a nontrivial FSM requires manually instantiating all the hardware state and control logic, rather than expressing the design in an imperative style.
+Without it, implementing an FSM requires the designer to manually instantiate all the hardware state and control logic, rather than expressing the design in an imperative style.
-At that point, writing XLS is not much different from writing RTL.
+At that point, writing XLS is not much different from writing RTL [^4].

 The code block below is a GCD module expressed in XLS.
 As one can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.